jstoxrocky/freelinreg/README.md

         y c cap^7

-2.2 Panel or Pooled Cross-sectional data:
+2.2 Panel and Pooled Cross-sectional data:

 The FOMLRP currently supports estimation of panel and pooled cross-sectional in the following way.
 Estimation of models spanning accross time periods and cross sections can cause problems for time trends and lagged variables.
 For this reason, extra caution must be used when mixing these variable with this type of data.
 To let the FOMLRP know that you are using data spanning both time and cross sections, the number of time periods associated with cross sections must be specified in square brackets at the end of the model specification.